 Originally it had been given the name: the Age of Aquarius to signify the new era of spiritual enfoldment as foretold in astrology.

 But in effect it were the Christians who started misrepresenting the life of Jesus.
 This is the conclusion of some modern biblical scholars.
 The oldest document of the Jesus tradition that survived is that of the Thomas gospel, part of the Nag Hammadi papers discovered in Egypt in 1945.
-In it a gnostic Jesus comes forward that has more affinity with the New Age than the fundamentalism of extremist Christianity.
+In it a gnostic Jesus comes forward that has more affinity with the New Age than the fundamentalism of orthodox Christianity.

 Christians consider the Bible the word of God whereas a little research shows that the oldest 4th century codices we have is the product of countless copying errors, inconsistencies, alterations and invention of fairy tale-like stories, often borrowed from pagan sources, to instill awe in the figure of Jesus who supposedly endorsed their dogmatic views but who may have been a heretic himself.
 For one thing, the gospels were not written by the apostles.
 The most important event in Jesus life, the crucifixion, may not even have taken place.
 It is not mentioned in the oldest first century documents.
 The later Christians instilled fear in followers with their prediction of the end of the world to come in in their lifetime, started bloody persecution of heretics and Jews.
 Thus they made a mockery of what their supposed founder taught.